 Kazakhstan is huge.
 It's the world's largest landlocked country, and the ninth largest country in the world.
-It has a population of 18.8 million, and so has one of the lowest population densities in the world, -15 people per square mile.
-It might not have many people but it has a great deal of oil and gas and vast mineral resources,
+It has a population of 18.8 million, and so has one of the lowest population densities in the world, - 15 people per square mile.
+There are more than 131 different ethnic groups living in Kazakhstan, in part because Stalin deported many different ethnicities here during his rule.
+Kazakhs are about 65% of the population.
+Kazakhstan might not have many people, but it has a great deal of oil and gas and vast mineral resources.

 After the competitively goliath construction in the other Central Asian countries Almaty is struggling to hold our attention.
 It’s dull and hazy, which doesn’t help and we can only just discern the mountains that surround it, already frosted with snow.
 (The BBC weather forecast says ‘smoke’).
 Virtually nothing is written in English and very few people speak the language.
 When approached people ask, ’Do you speak Russian?
 ‘Niet’ I reply mournfully.

 The Central Mosque is relatively new, completed in 1999, It has a huge gold dome decorated with verses from the Quran rendered by Turkish calligraphers and was designed for 7000 worshippers.
 The carpets are frayed.
 The country is nominally Muslim, but there are few outward signs of this and mosques are not commonly seen or heard.

 Nearby, the Green Market is open, but it is surrounded by metal hoardings, as it’s being renovated; there are huge signs saying No Photos and everyone looks grumpy.
 We beat a hasty retreat.
 Also in the area, a few older wooden style Russian houses with painted shutters and some old brutalist architecture, no longer utilised.